dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

     parent = "enterprise-features"
 +++

-A Learner node is an enterprise-only feature that allows a user to spin-up a read replica instance across the world without paying a latency cost.
+A Learner node is an enterprise-only feature that allows a user to spin-up a read-only replica instance across the world without paying a latency cost.
 When enabled, a Dgraph cluster using learner nodes can serve best-effort queries faster.

 The `learner` nodes can still send `write` operations.
 The node would forward them over to the leader and do the writing just like a typical Alpha node.
 It would just be slower depending the latency between the Alpha node and the main cluster.